Our Program

 • A five-week session to be part of our summer musical theatre program (cast only)

-• One-week Mini Camps for grades 3-5 during Session 1
+• One-week Mini Camps for grades 2-5 during Session 1 and 3

 Each session has day and resident options, with all of our campers participating in exciting classes, community building, and fun-filled all-camp activities!